Open-Catalyst-Project/om-data/electrolytes/README.md

 - `runsimulations.sh`: a Bash script that will run the simulations one by one.
 - ff: a directory of force field files of all electroyte components.
 - elytes.csv: a CSV file listing all possible electrolyte systems we can simulate.
+- litelytes.csv: a CSV file listing electrolyte systems curated from literature.
 - `data2lammps.py`: a Python module to generate LAMMPS DATA and run files.
 - `lammps2omm.py`: a Python module to convert LAMMPS DATA and run files to OpenMM XML and PDB files.
-- `prepopenmmsim.py`: a Python script to prepare an OpenMM simulation given LAMMPS DATA and run files generated from data2lammps.py module.
 - `generatesolvent.py`: a Python script to generate solvent configuration and force field files (in LAMMPS format).
 - `generatesystem.py`: a Python script to generate system configuration (salt+solvent) and force field files (in LAMMPS format).
+- `randommixing.py`: a Python script to generate completely random electrolytes and append them to elytes.csv file.
+- `classmixing.py`: a Python script to generate random electrolytes based on their classifications and append them to elytes.csv file.

 In theory, we only need to run preparesimulations.sh, followed by runsimulations.sh